Common Castor Bean: Planting, Sowing, Cultivation

 Ricinus communis: botanical plate circa 1896

 The castor bean is characterised by the beauty of its foliage.
 Its dark branches are spectacular!
 It develops large palmate leaves that are green or purple depending on the variety.
 Alternate, deeply palmatilobate (5 to 7 pointed lobes), dentate, they can measure up to 20 cm in diameter, sometimes more.
-They resemble an open palm, the leaf of a plane tree or maple, revealing purple or white veins.
-These lush leaves are connected by long petioles to robust, knotted stems that are also coloured.
+They resemble an open palm, the leaf of a plane tree or that of a maple, revealing purple or white veins.
+These lush leaves are connected by long petioles to sturdy, knotted stems that are also coloured.

 The foliage is magnificent from spring to autumn.
 This ample foliage constantly changes colour, in red tones when juvenile, then bright green to purple in the type species.
 It takes on more or less purple, wine-red, fiery orange-red or bronze hues depending on the cultivars, and appears green in ‘Zanzibar’.
 The glossy foliage has a shiny texture.

 The flowering is not particularly remarkable.
 Discreet, it occurs in summer, from July to October.
 Red and yellow in colour, the rather insignificant flowers are grouped in pyramidal racemes at the ends of the stems.
-The male flowers form yellowish tufts at the base, while the female flowers are grouped at the top.
+The male flowers form yellowish tufts at the base, the female flowers are grouped at the top.
 The fruiting, however, is highly decorative.
 The flowers are followed by clusters of ovoid fruits in capsules composed of three protruding shells, bristling with soft thorns.
 They sport a scarlet red colour, or are sometimes pink in ‘Carmencita pink’, contrasting with the foliage.

 The ricin contained in most parts of the plant is very toxic.
 The seeds, resembling blood-engorged ticks, contain a powerful alkaloid once used to make a deadly poison.
-Castor oil is extracted from them, a non-edible oil now used in the cosmetic, pharmaceutical and even automotive industries.
+Castor oil is extracted from them, a non-edible oil, now used in the cosmetic, pharmaceutical and even automotive industries.
 It is among the most widely used industrial vegetable oils in the world.
 It is notably used in cosmetic care products.
-Once its toxic enzyme is removed, it can be used for its benefits for skin and hair; it’s reputed to make eyelashes grow!
+Once its toxic enzyme is removed, it can be used for its benefits for skin and hair; it is reputed to make eyelashes grow!

 Foliage and seeds of the castor bean